Cachirules

-The Cachirules scandal was a 1988 association football scandal in which the Mexican Football Federation (FEMEXFUT) was found to have knowingly used at least four overage players (Gerardo Jiménez, José de la Fuente, José Luis Mata, and Aurelio Rivera) on the Mexico under-20 team which played at the 1988 CONCACAF U-20 Tournament, a qualification tournament for the 1989 FIFA World Youth Championship.
+The Cachirules scandal, also known in Mexico as El Cachirulazo, was a 1988 association football scandal in which the Mexican Football Federation (FEMEXFUT) was found to have knowingly used at least four overage players (Gerardo Jiménez, José de la Fuente, José Luis Mata, and Aurelio Rivera) on the Mexico under-20 team which played at the 1988 CONCACAF U-20 Tournament, a qualification tournament for the 1989 FIFA World Youth Championship.
 FIFA, the world governing body, imposed a severe sanction on FEMEXFUT, banning all Mexican teams from international competition for two years from 25 April 1988 to 1 July 1990.
 As a result, the Mexico national football team were ineligible for the 1990 FIFA World Cup.
 The scandal has been considered a turning point in the history of football in Mexico and North America in general.

-CONCACAF U-20 Tournament
+Name

+The term cachirul (plural cachirules) is a Mexican colloquialism roughly meaning "someone who cheats" or "a fake", and was originally used in amateur football to describe unregistered players fielded under another player's name to avoid forfeiting a match for lacking enough registered players.

+Background

+Between December 1987 and February 1988, the Mexico senior national team won all three of its matches against Guyana and Guatemala in the CONCACAF qualifying tournament for the 1988 Summer Olympics, securing qualification.

-Mexico and other national youth teams of the CONCACAF region were required to finish in first or second place in the 1988 CONCACAF U-20 Tournament hosted in Guatemala during April 1988 in order to qualify for the 1989 FIFA World Youth Championship in Saudi Arabia.
+Separately, Mexico and other national youth teams of the CONCACAF region were required to finish in first or second place in the 1988 CONCACAF U-20 Tournament, hosted in Guatemala during April 1988, in order to qualify for the 1989 FIFA World Youth Championship in Saudi Arabia.

-Earlier in the same year, FIFA issued a statement warning all national associations not to attempt to deceive the footballing authorities regarding the age of players participating in youth tournaments (in response to what was common practice by youth teams across the world of including players of ages over the regulatory limit).
-The maximum age established by FIFA for the participation of footballers in the Youth World Championship was 20 years.
+Earlier in the same year, on 3 January 1988, FIFA issued a statement warning all national associations not to attempt to deceive the footballing authorities regarding the age of players participating in youth tournaments, in response to what was common practice by youth teams across the world of including players of ages over the regulatory limit.
+The maximum age established by FIFA for participation in the World Youth Championship was 20 years.

-Mexico played their first two matches against Guyana, winning by scores of 9–0 and 2–0, and then against the host team, again winning both matches, 2–1 and 3–0.
-This last victory occurred on 20 April 1988, with forward Gerardo Jiménez scoring a goal, securing first place in their group and qualification to the World Youth Championship.
+In Guatemala, Mexico opened the tournament with wins over Bermuda (4–1) and Cuba (2–0), followed by a 7–0 win over the Netherlands Antilles and a 2–2 draw with Canada, which secured passage to the final round.
+In the final round, Mexico defeated Guyana and the host team, defeated Cuba again on 20 April, lost to Costa Rica 3–0 on 22 April, and then beat the United States 2–1 to clinch second place and qualification for the World Youth Championship.